M. Ravi

-Madasamy Ravi (ரவி மாடசாமி), better known as M Ravi, is a Singaporean international human rights lawyer and activist.
-Known for his work as a cause lawyer, he has acted in multiple leading cases in Singaporean constitutional law and human rights.
+Ravi Madasamy (Note: ரவி மாடசாமி) (9 April 1969 – 24 December 2025), better known as M. Ravi, was a Singaporean international human rights lawyer and activist.
+Known for his work as a cause lawyer, he acted in multiple leading cases in Singaporean constitutional law and human rights.

 After graduating from the National University of Singapore and Cardiff University, Ravi qualified and practised law in Singapore.
 He was defence counsel for death row inmates Yong Vui Kong, Gobi Avedian, and Cheong Chun Yin, all of whom had their death sentences separately commuted to jail terms.
-Throughout his career, he sought judicial review against the Singapore government on human rights issues, including the constitutionality of Section 377A, freedom of expression, and voting rights, which have led to judicial and political changes.
+Throughout his career, he sought judicial review against the Singapore government on human rights issues, including the constitutionality of Section 377A, freedom of expression, and voting rights, which led to judicial and political changes.

-Ravi is an activist for death penalty abolition and LGBT rights.
-He ran for the 2015 general election as a member of the Reform Party contesting in Ang Mo Kio GRC, but lost to the governing People's Action Party.
-For his advocacy and pro-bono work, Ravi has been recognised by international activists and NGOs, including Richard Branson, Amnesty International, the International Bar Association (IBA), and Human Rights Watch.
+Ravi was an activist for death penalty abolition and LGBT rights.
+He ran in the 2015 general election as a Reform Party (RP) candidate for Ang Mo Kio Group Representation Constituency (GRC) and lost to the governing People's Action Party (PAP).
+For his advocacy and pro-bono work, Ravi received recognition from international activists and NGOs (non-governmental organisations), including Richard Branson, Amnesty International, the International Bar Association (IBA), and Human Rights Watch.
 In 2023, he was awarded the IBA Human Rights Award.
+He died on 24 December 2025.

 Early life

-Ravi was born on 9 April 1969, the sixth of seven children, to parents of Tamil descent.
+Ravi Madasamy was born on 9 April 1969.
+He was the sixth of seven children to parents of Tamil descent.
 His father was a construction worker while his mother was a homemaker.
-After attending Deyi Secondary School and Anderson Junior College, he graduated from the National University of Singapore with a Bachelor of Arts in political science and sociology.
-He subsequently completed a Bachelor of Laws at Cardiff University.
+After attending Deyi Secondary School and Anderson Junior College, he graduated from the National University of Singapore with a Bachelor of Arts degree in political science and sociology.
+He subsequently completed a Bachelor of Laws degree at Cardiff University in Wales.